rfrht/qso-web/README.md

 This is a Shell-Script, web-based QSO logging tool.

-It features automatic QRZ, eQSL and HRDLog automatic contact upload, as well configurable skip-frequencies, where you don't want the records logged.
+It features automatic QRZ, eQSL, ClubLog and HRDLog automatic contact upload, as well configurable skip-frequencies, where you don't want the records logged.

 The access control is provided by the `.htaccess` policy file to the `registra.cgi` CGI file, which actually writes the new records.